plkumjorn/PythonMiscNotes/pages/01_virtualenv.md

 		source venv/Scripts/activate

-	You can notice the environment name appearing before the terminal prompt
+	You can notice the environment name appearing before the terminal prompt.

 		(venv) xxxxx $